rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-openstackclient-on-linux-and-mac-os/index.md

     openstack help

 **Note**: You won't be able to use every command listed.
-The `openstackclient` is written for use with recent development versions of OpenStack&reg;, so it includes support for some features that have not yet been implemented in the Rackspace Cloud.
+The `openstackclient` uses recent development versions of OpenStack&reg;, so it includes support for some features that have not yet been implemented in the Rackspace Cloud.